 Our progressive curriculum ensures our students receive a broad, comparative biomedical education.
 An array of curricular options, including electives, selectives, and dual degree programs, allows each student to find and nurture his or her evolving niche within the profession.
 Students engage in a myriad of opportunities, including basic, translational and clinical research, shelter medicine, comparative oncology, wildlife and conservation medicine, the study of human-animal interactions, regenerative medicine, and more.
 They are offered the flexibility and independence to pursue areas of special interest through our Signature Opportunities and Selectives Program, with the support and guidance of skilled faculty mentors.

 Our students come from across the United States and beyond, and from a variety of undergraduate schools, majors, and life experiences.
 Their diverse backgrounds create a dynamic learning environment.
-The Fogarty International Fellowship, the Merial Veterinary Scholarship, and the Charlton Award are just a few of the prestigious awards that our students have received.
+The Fogarty International Fellowship, the Boehringer Ingelheim Veterinary Scholars Program, and the Charlton Award are just a few of the prestigious awards that our students have received.
 They are actively engaged in student organizations, organizing symposiums, and other on and off campus activities.
 A compassion for animals, a love for science, and a desire to make a difference are the common bonds they share.

 Collaboration with other schools within Tufts University, other nearby world-class universities, research partners, and the biomedical community in the greater Boston area creates a scientific environment unique in its diversity.